martinbryant/giphy-searcher-elm/README.md

-# Part 4 of my Web Development portfolio
+# Giphy Searcher in Elm

 Inspired by [5 Projects To Complete When Starting to Learn Front-End Web Development](https://medium.com/@GarrettLevine/5-projects-to-complete-when-starting-to-learn-front-end-web-development-48e8a1ce3178 "medium.com")